-It is true that coal is an abundant and affordable energy source.
-The United States does, in fact, have an overabundance of cheap coal, which means that this virtually limitless supply can be used as an energy source without an issue.
+The United States does, in fact, have an overabundance of cheap coal, which means that this seemingly limitless supply can be used as an energy source without an issue… for the time being.
+Although there is much coal available, it is a nonrenewable resource, and the current supply—as aforementioned—burns more quickly than earlier supplies have, and the United States’ supply is rapidly depleting at an alarming rate.
 In short, some believe that burning coal is better for the economy—although it may not be better for the environment.
-Economic figures obtained from both the Post Carbon Institute and the Environmental Protection Agency clearly show that the price of coal doubled between 2006 and 2008.
-Most figures now have been distorted to illustrate a declining price of coal in the past four years, but this is only in light of the recent economic crisis, which has lowered the demand for electricity.
-It is also true that the recently proposed EPA regulations on burning coal could result in the loss of 1.5 million jobs (America’s Power), while becoming more dependent on “clean coal” could potentially create jobs.
-Although many environmentalists see “clean coal” as an insulting oxymoron, some claim it is the only logical approach to address the pollution that this global community faces today.
-The issue with this “logic” is that it presents a short-term solution to a long-term issue: While burning coal is a better (not the best) alternative to our current sources of energy, it will only further harm the global community at large in the long run.
-Although the recent EPA regulations have been depicted to potentially cause dramatic job loss, citizens fail to recognize that jobs can be created with alternative energy sources as well.
-In fact, the burning of more coal would depend on the creation of more machines, which would eliminate current coal-related jobs in the long-run.
+Economic figures obtained from both the Post Carbon Institute and the Environmental Protection Agency (EPA) clearly show that the price of coal doubled between 2006 and 2008.
+Most figures now have been distorted to illustrate a declining price of coal in the past four years, but this is only in light of the recent economic crisis, which has lowered the demand for electricity (Kishore and Snyder, 2012).
+It is also true that the recently proposed EPA regulations on burning coal could result in the loss of 1.5 million jobs—considering coal is currently the source of 550,000 United States jobs (ACCCE, 2012)—while becoming more dependent on “clean” coal could potentially create jobs.
+Although the recent EPA regulations have been depicted to potentially cause dramatic job loss, many people fail to recognize that jobs can be created with alternative energy sources as well, especially considering the fact that jobs in alternative energy have been steadily increasing (Dunn, 2006).
+Many environmentalists see “clean” coal as an oxymoron, some claim it is the only logical approach to address the pollution that this global community faces today.
+The issue with this “logic” is that it presents a short-term solution to a long-term issue: While burning coal seems to be the most convenient and inexpensive source of energy, it will only further harm the global community at large in the long run if it continues to be the prime source of energy.

+There are a few processes supporters of the “clean” coal movement have made arguments for in order to make “clean” coal technology seem more efficient.
+Through a process known as Underground Coal Gasification (UCG), coal is ignited in the ground, then the gases that result from its partial combustion are collected and used.
+Unfortunately, UCG raises the risk of groundwater contamination, as well as subsidence, which occurs when the ground sinks or collapses over the area where mining has occurred.
+“Subsidence is inevitable with UCG because the supporting coal layer is being burned and removed as gases, leaving only residual ash and a void,” (Coil, 2010).
+There have also been talks of deliberately injecting carbon dioxide emissions from coal burning into the ocean.
+While this carbon dioxide would not reach the atmosphere for centuries, this process also comes with a great deal of risks, mainly including destruction of the oceanic ecosystems.
+Since these sea creatures have never been exposed to such intense levels of carbon dioxide, they would most likely not be able to adapt to these new conditions, and it is probable that a number of species would not survive, and inevitably become extinct (Caldeira and Akai, 2005).
+While these alternative solutions may seem viable, the number of risks entailed in both of these procedures are simply too great for implementation.